S.H.E: 2019-present: Various reunions

 In January 2019, they reunited for child philanthropic feast and made donations to the child poverty charity before Lunar New Year.
 On June 29, 2019, they reunited again for The 30th Golden Melody Awards as guests and presented awards for Best Group and Best Band.
 On September 28, 2020, they made a surprising reunion during the Taipei leg of Hebe's individual One After Another Tour.
+On August 11, 2023, Selina and Ella as Hebe's One After Another Tour guests.
+On September 11, 2023, celebrating S.H.E 22nd anniversary through Selina's podcast (Episode 46).